AdilElFarissi/nsl-opensim-currency-for-btcpay/README.md

   - If you want to send money to another avatar by PHP script, you must set "true" to "enableScriptSendMoney" And please set "MoneyScriptAccessKey" and "MoneyScriptIPaddress".
 "MoneyScriptAccessKey" is Secret key of Helper Script.
 Specify same key in include/config.php and OpenSim.ini.
 "MoneyScriptIPaddress" is IP address of server that Helper Script execute at.
 Not specify 127.0.0.1.

   - If you want to change Update Balance Messages (blue dialog), pleaase enable and rewrite "BalanceMessage..." valiables.

+  - Set the TLS/SSL .pfx or .p12 certifcate and password.

 2. Region Server